 Yes, the first thing that comes to mind is the screen and video quality.
 However, if you think about it, the quality of the sound is just as important.
 It is part of the experience.
 Most of the basic speakers simply cannot reproduce the quality of the sound effects we’ve come to expect from movies these days.

 This is why it is particularly important to focus on the sound system.
 That’s why in this article, we will help you with just that.
-We will review three different 7.1 surround sound systems and by the end of the article, use the information we’ve learned to figure out the best sound system for the best 7.1 home theater system.
+We will review three different 7.1 surround sound systems and by the end of the article, use the information we’ve learned to figure out the best sound system for the best 7.1 home theater system to play with.

-The Nakamichi Shockwafe is a 7.1 wireless surround sound system.
+The Nakamichi Shockwafe is a powerful & solid 7.1 wireless surround sound system for the money.
 The speakers collectively have 600 watts and support DTS:X, Neural X, mixing technology and Dolby Audio.
-The sound system is based on the soundbar technology instead of multiple different speakers.
+The sound system model is based on the soundbar technology instead of multiple different speakers.
 The soundbar has five speakers built inside it, which is used as the front speakers.